 Summer Field Program

-Make your plans today to attend the GCRL Summer Field Program and gain an experience of a lifetime!
+Make your plans today to attend the GCRL School of Ocean Science and Engineering Summer Field Program and gain an experience of a lifetime!

-The Gulf Coast Research Laboratory (GCRL) provides undergraduate and graduate students an opportunity to learn about coastal environments in an intensive field and lab based setting.
-On-site amenities include research vessels, dormitory, dining hall, research labs, library, and a specimen museum.
+The Gulf Coast Research Laboratory (GCRL) School of Ocean Science and Engineering provides undergraduate and graduate students an opportunity to learn about coastal environments in an intensive field and lab based setting.
+Located at the Gulf Coast Research Lab (GCRL), on-site amenities include research vessels, dormitory, dining hall, research labs, library, and a specimen museum.
 Classes are extremely intense and immerse you in the subject matter.
 Most classes are conducted in a focused laboratory and field setting.
 Courses that include heavy field work utilize the GCRL fleet of research vessels to explore the Mississippi Sound and barrier islands.
 In addition to local boat and field trips, some classes take overnight trips to other areas of the Gulf of Mexico.
 Students fully embrace the beautiful Gulf and the unique habitats in our area.

 - Research Study Program